Indonesia set for mega bank shake-up in bid to create national champion

 Since 2017, the state-owned lenders have put their ATM and EDC (electronic data capture) operations under one company called PT Jalin Pembayaran Nusantara.

-Some analysts, however, expressed worries it would come at the expense of private banks.
+"Ultimately, it might also make the Indonesian banking sector less attractive to other foreign lenders to come here and invest in the Indonesian banking industry if they feel that perhaps the state-owned banks are too strong," said one financial adviser, who declined to be named because of the sensitivity of the matter.

-"Ultimately it might also make the Indonesian banking sector less attractive to other foreign banks to come here and invest in the Indonesian banking industry if they feel that perhaps the state-owned banks are too strong," said one financial adviser, who declined to be named because of the sensitivity of the matter.
+Indonesia's banking industry offers some of the highest returns in the region with a net interest margin, a key indicator of bank profitability, of around 5 to 6 per cent.

-Indonesia's banking industry offers some of the highest returns in the region with a net interest margin, a key indicator of bank profitability, of around 5-6 per cent.
-Peers in countries like Malaysia, Thailand and the Philippines have margins of between 1.5 percent to 3.6 per cent .
+Peers in countries such as Malaysia, Thailand and the Philippines have margins of between 1.5 per cent and 3.6 per cent.

 Discussions on integrating state banks in Indonesia have gone on for years and previous plans touted have included directly merging the lenders, or their sharia banking units.